 CPM is a metric used in advertising to measure the cost of displaying an ad to one thousand viewers.

-CPM is calculated by dividing the cost of the ad by the number of impressions, then multiplying the result by 1000.
+CPM is calculated by dividing the cost of the ad by the number of impressions, and then multiplying the result by 1000.

-CPM measures the cost per thousand impressions, while CPC measures the cost per click on an ad.
+It measures the cost per thousand impressions, while CPC measures the cost per click on an ad.

-CPM is important for publishers because it determines how much revenue they can generate from displaying ads on their website or app.
+It is important for publishers because it determines how much revenue they can generate from displaying ads on their website or app.

 A good CPM rate varies depending on the industry, ad format, and location.
 However, a general benchmark for a good CPM rate is $2-$10.